This is critical information for Catholics. We encourage every parish to regularly offer this program to their parishioners.

 Since 1991, federal law has mandated that all patients admitted to a healthcare facility be asked about their advance directives.
-Today, primary care doctors are paid to have these discussions, and countless programs on how to have these discussions have sprung up.
+Today, primary care doctors are paid to have these discussions, and countless programs on advance care discussions have sprung up.

 Kris Correira, PA-C, MHP, is a physician assistant with 25 years of experience working in emergency medicine and family practice.
-She is a bioethicist certified through the National Catholic Bioethics Center and is working on a master’s degree in theology with a concentration in bioethics through Holy Apostles College and Seminary.
-She routinely has these conversations with patients.
+She is a health care ethicist certified through the National Catholic Bioethics Center and is working on a master’s degree in theology with a concentration in bioethics through Holy Apostles College and Seminary.
+She routinely has these conversations with her patients.
 She understands the medical, bioethical, and Catholic considerations when faced with these decisions.